Jean-Pierre Serre: Career

-From a very young age he was an outstanding figure in the school of Henri Cartan, working on algebraic topology, several complex variables and then commutative algebra and algebraic geometry, where he introduced sheaf theory and homological algebra techniques.
+From a very young age, Serre was an outstanding figure in the school of Henri Cartan, working on algebraic topology, several complex variables and then commutative algebra and algebraic geometry, where he introduced sheaf theory and homological algebra techniques.
 Serre's thesis concerned the Leray–Serre spectral sequence associated to a fibration.
 Together with Cartan, Serre established the technique of using Eilenberg–MacLane spaces for computing homotopy groups of spheres, which at that time was one of the major problems in topology.

 In his speech at the Fields Medal award ceremony in 1954, Hermann Weyl gave high praise to Serre, and also made the point that the award was for the first time awarded to a non-analyst.
 Serre subsequently changed his research focus.

 Algebraic geometry

 In the 1950s and 1960s, a fruitful collaboration between Serre and the two-years-younger Alexander Grothendieck led to important foundational work, much of it motivated by the Weil conjectures.
-Two major foundational papers by Serre were Faisceaux Algébriques Cohérents (FAC, 1955), on coherent cohomology, and Géométrie Algébrique et Géométrie Analytique (GAGA, 1956).
+Two major foundational papers by Serre were Faisceaux algébriques cohérents (FAC, 1955), on coherent cohomology, and Géométrie algébrique et géométrie analytique (GAGA, 1956).

 Even at an early stage in his work Serre had perceived a need to construct more general and refined cohomology theories to tackle the Weil conjectures.
 The problem was that the cohomology of a coherent sheaf over a finite field could not capture as much topology as singular cohomology with integer coefficients.
 Amongst Serre's early candidate theories of 1954–55 was one based on Witt vector coefficients.

-Around 1958 Serre suggested that isotrivial principal bundles on algebraic varieties – those that become trivial after pullback by a finite étale map – are important.
-This acted as one important source of inspiration for Grothendieck to develop the étale topology and the corresponding theory of étale cohomology.
+Around 1958, Serre suggested that isotrivial principal bundles on algebraic varieties—those that become trivial after pullback by a finite étale map—are important.
+This acted as one important source of inspiration for Grothendieck to develop étale topology and the corresponding theory of étale cohomology.
 These tools, developed in full by Grothendieck and collaborators in Séminaire de géométrie algébrique (SGA) 4 and SGA 5, provided the tools for the eventual proof of the Weil conjectures by Pierre Deligne.